John Moore, Baron Moore of Lower Marsh: Cabinet career

-Moore joined Mrs Thatcher's Cabinet in 1986 as Secretary of State for Transport.
+Moore joined Thatcher's Cabinet in 1986 as Secretary of State for Transport.
 His tenure of office at Transport was brief but coincided with the completion of major developments such as the M25 London orbital motorway and the privatisation of British Airways.
 The capsizing of the Herald of Free Enterprise car ferry outside Zeebrugge harbour on 6 March 1987 gave Moore considerable media exposure.
 These events served to raise Moore's profile even further and he played a prominent campaign role in the 1987 general election.